 Believing the same rules that apply to others should not apply to you.
 For example, believing you shouldn’t need to do an internship even if that is the normal path to employment in your industry.

-For example, I’ve made progress toward my goal and therefore it’s ok if I act in a way that is inconsistent with it.
+For example, when you've made progress toward a goal and therefore feel that it’s ok to act in a way that is inconsistent with it.

 For example, believing that poor people must deserve to be poor.

 13. Seeing a situation only from your own perspective

 For example, failing to look at a topic of relationship tension from your partner’s perspective.

 14. Belief that self-criticism is an effective way to motivate yourself toward better future behavior

 15. Recognizing feelings as causes of behavior, but not equally attending to how behavior influences thoughts and feelings

 For example, you think, “When I have more energy, I’ll exercise” but not, “Exercising will give me more energy.”